h0c0b/autocomply/output/secpolicy.md

 ## Enforcement

-- Violations of this security policy will be handled according to Example SuperHero Company's disciplinary procedures.
+- Violations of this security policy will be handled according to SuperHero Company's disciplinary procedures.
 - Continuous monitoring will be conducted to ensure compliance with these policies.

 ## Compliance Control

 Compliance controls covered by the document:
 - NIST ID.AM-6
+- NIST ID.AM-1

 ## Approval